Jambalaya Recipe

 A Few Cooking Notes

-Can I use brown rice?
-Yes!
-You will need to use more broth (or add a little water).
-Usually you will use about 3 cups of liquid for 1 cup of brown rice.
-You will also need to increase the cooking time, to about 45 minutes or when the rice is tender.
+• Try it with brown rice.
+Brown rice can used in this recipe, with a few adjustments.
+You will need to use more broth (or add a little water), typically about 3 cups of liquid for 1 cup of brown rice.
+Increase the cooking time as well, to about 45 minutes or when the rice is tender.

 Jambalaya